JoeRobich/fd-editorminimap/README.md

 [Version 0.9.2](http://goo.gl/csLeF)

 ## History
+**v0.9.3** - Fixed issue when scrolling with collapsed code.
+Fixed issue when removing because of too many lines of code.
 **v0.9.2** - Fixed issue with additional maps being added when a file was moved.
 **v0.9.1** - Changed Dispose order to avoid update events after disposed.
 **v0.9** - Added optional toolbar button for toggling the mini map.
 If you have problems with large files, I added a configurable line limit.
 Fixed some synchronization and stability issues.